Reduced stress propagation leads to increased mechanical failure resistance in auxetic materials: Discussion

-Our work has also revealed a change in orientation of clusters of plasticity as the Poisson ratio decreases, from cracks along $x$ or $y$ in incompressible materials to diagonal cracks along $x=y$ or $x=-y$ in auxetic ones.
-Preliminary observations suggest that this stems from an increased importance in the propagation of normal stress compared to shear stress with decreasing Poisson ratio, and that the same competition underpins the non-monotonic dependence of yield strain on Poisson ratio for samples with a high degree of disorder in the initial distribution of local strains.
+Preliminary observations suggest that the same competition between shear and normal stresses underpins the non-monotonic dependence of yield strain on Poisson ratio for samples with a high degree of disorder in the initial distribution of local strains.
 Future work should study these phenomena more fully.
 Indeed, in the crossover regime between the two different dominant cluster orientations (along $x$ or $y$; or along $x=y$ or $x=-y$), increasingly intricate clusters of plasticity are seen in Fig.~\ref{fig:states}, with competing branches in the different orientations.
 A careful study with increasing system size would be warranted, to establish whether infinitely branched fractal clusters may arise in some regimes of Poisson ratio.
 Given the potentially increasing importance of normal stresses at low values of the Poisson ratio, it would also be interesting to consider different possible constitutive models of normal vs shear stresses.